vishnu-24/Email-to-Whatsapp/README.md

 Note:Make sure you have internet conection

-Note:Try making the program triggering using wayscript
+Note:Try auto triggering the script using wayscript

 Contact details: